MiloTruck/audits/code4rena/2022-10-traderjoe.md

 ```
 This is incorrect as the positions of `address(0)` and `_account` should be swapped.

-Although this currently does not have any impact, it could potentially cause bugs to occur should `_beforeTokenTransfer()` overidden in future contracts.
+Although this currently does not have any impact, it could potentially cause bugs to occur should `_beforeTokenTransfer()` be overidden in future contracts.